 Scholarships and Aid

 As you explore your higher education options, we’re confident that when you consider affordability and availability of financial aid, Mercyhurst will stand out among our peers.
 We commit considerable institutional resources to mitigate college expenses for our families, giving us one of the lowest net tuitions in the region.
-To be considered for financial aid, you must re-file or submit a correction to your Free Application for Federal Student Aid (FAFSA) and include Mercyhurst University.
+To be considered for financial aid, you must re-file or submit a correction to your Free Application for Federal Student Aid (FAFSA) and include Mercyhurst University as a recipient.
 Our school code is 003297.

-university are eligible to receive merit-based transfer scholarships.
-The scholarships are awarded by the Committee on Academic Excellence during the application for admission process.
+In addition to the donor-based scholarships offered at Mercyhurst, students transferring from other colleges or universities are eligible to receive merit-based transfer scholarships.
+The scholarships are awarded by the Committee on Academic Excellence during the admissions process.
 Candidates must meet certain academic requirements.
+Transfer scholarships include:

-Phi Theta Kappa Scholarship - To be eligible to receive this $2,000 scholarship, a student must be an active member of Phi Theta Kappa Honor Society, be enrolled full-time, and have a minimum 3.5 GPA.
+Phi Theta Kappa Scholarship — A student must be an active member of Phi Theta Kappa Honor Society, be enrolled full-time, and have a minimum 3.5 GPA.